rubensousa/FloatingToolbar/README.md

         </android.support.design.widget.CoordinatorLayout>

-- Specify a menu resource file or custom layout with app:floatingMenu or app:floatingCustomView
+3. Specify a menu resource file or custom layout with app:floatingMenu or app:floatingCustomView

-- Attach the FAB to the FloatingToolbar
+4. Attach the FAB to the FloatingToolbar to automatically start the transition:

         mFloatingToolbar.attachFab(fab);

-- Attach a RecyclerView to hide the toolbar on scroll:
+5. Attach a RecyclerView to hide the FloatingToolbar on scroll:

         mFloatingToolbar.attachRecyclerView(recyclerView);

+6. (Optional) Use show() and hide() to trigger the transition anytime:

+        mFloatingToolbar.show();
+        mFLoatingToolbar.hide();

 ## Attributes